-A break down of mucosal barrier integrity in the respiratory and gastrointestinal system is associated with prolonged calorie restriction.
+A breakdown of mucosal barrier integrity in the respiratory and gastrointestinal systems is associated with prolonged calorie restriction.
 Increased levels of inflammatory cytokines such as IL1, IL6, and IL12, alter the function of growth hormone, contributing to short stature.
 There is an increased susceptibility to infection as a result of T-cell dysfunction and reduced neutrophil microbicidal activity.

 In particular, infection with Gram-negative organisms is associated with marasmus.
 Infections of the urinary, gastrointestinal, and respiratory tracts are associated with marasmus; however, patients suffering from marasmus may not present with the typical features of an infection such as fever.

 There is also an impaired response to bacterial and viral vaccines.
 Atrophy of the thymus gland, tonsils, and lymph nodes contributes to an impairment in cellular immunity.

 Marasmus is associated with an increase in total body water compared to body weight; furthermore, there is a direct correlation between weight loss in marasmus and total body water such that children with the greatest degree of wasting have the highest total body water.

 Total body potassium decreases of 10-33% may be seen in marasmus.
 Potassium is lost in diarrhea, causing an intracellular deficit.
 There is also further depletion of other minerals such as sodium, phosphorus, and calcium.